The "Level Up" Basic Skills and Student Outcomes Transformation Grant incorporates six factors students say they need to succeed:

 - Expand model of embedded tutors to include counselors and librarians

-With respect to Level Up projects and initiatives, work continued in the 4th quarter on the following:
+The Level Up grant now has its full complement of positions filled.
+With respect to Level Up projects and initiatives, work continued in the 5th quarter on the following: